yongbin-wei/GAMBA/README.md

 For details, please see:

-Wei Y. et al., Statistical testing and annotation of gene transcriptomic-neuroimaging associations, in preparation.
+- Wei Y. et al., Statistical testing and annotation of gene transcriptomic-neuroimaging associations, in preparation.

+- Wei, Y. et al. (2019), Genetic mapping and evolutionary analysis of human-expanded cognitive networks.
+Nat Commun. https://doi.org/10.1038/s41467-019-12764-8

 # Processing
 GAMBA is a web-application with a front-end interface based on pre-processed gene transcriptomic data and imaging data.
 Processing steps and statistical analyses are included in "./processing"